 Providing installation, maintenance and service support to a long list of nationwide clients means our 36 company vehicles collectively clock up over 250,000 miles each year.
 To minimise the impact on the environment, all our engineers drive plug-in electric vans or plug-in hybrid SUV’s, whilst our on the road sales colleagues have been issued with low-emission vehicles.
 We are aiming for our fleet to be fully electric within the next 3 years.

 Our environmentally friendly business practices have stood us in good stead when tendering for large projects, which has resulted in WLS working as a sub-contractor for some of the UK’s most sustainable construction companies.
 Laing O’Rourke, for example, is a pioneer in the use of cement-free concrete and many of the products it uses have lower embodied carbon.
 Over the last decade it has succeeded in reducing construction waste per unit by 26% and in 2018, one of its projects was voted the ‘Most Considerate Site’ in the UK.

-We are also delighted to have been awarded contracts by Mace, an international construction company which can proudly claim that 100% of the timber it uses is certified to be from sustainable sources and that more than 2,000 tonnes of carbon has been sequestered, thanks its use of cross-laminated timber.
+We are also delighted to have been awarded contracts by Mace, an international construction company which can proudly claim that 100% of the timber it uses is certified to be from sustainable sources and that more than 2,000 tonnes of carbon have been sequestered, thanks to its use of cross-laminated timber.

 Want to know more about WLS’s environmental management systems?
 Fill out our contact form and we will be happy to share our knowledge of eco-friendly workplace best practice with you.

 - Parking bollard and security gates in London.